manuelalferez/flowinance/README.md

 We would be really happy if you decide to contribute.
 Please read our [`CONTRIBUTING.md`](https://github.com/manuelalferez/chatcus/blob/master/doc/CONTRIBUTING.md) guide before 😊

+## 💬 Have feedback or questions?
+Join the conversation!

+We encourage you to visit our [Flowinance Discussions](https://github.com/manuelalferez/flowinance/discussions) for general questions, feature suggestions, or to engage with the community.
+It's the best place to share ideas and collaborate!

 ## Ask me 🤙

 You can always contact me via [Telegram](https://t.me/manuelalferez) if you want to talk more about the project 😊